*Program length: 10 months (September – June)

 Total semester hours: 40 semester hours

-* There is also a part-time option.
+* There is also a 2-year option.
 Please contact the Director for additional details.

 Term 1: Fall semester (14 weeks) September - December

 ECON 503 Economics for Finance – 4 semester hours

 Macro and micro-economics including market forces of supply and demand, the goal of the firm, national income and accounts, business cycles, the monetary system, inflation, international trade and capital flows, currency exchange rates, monetary and fiscal policy, economic growth, effects of government regulation and the impact of economic factors on investment markets.
 (Undergraduate majors in economics maybe eligible to waive class.)

 BMSF 505 Financial Econometrics – 4 semester hours